nLab limited principle of omniscience

 There is an equivalent version of the limited principle of omniscience which uses the exclusive disjunction instead of the inclusive disjunction for the definition of a decidable proposition:

-The limited principle of omniscience (LPOLPO) states that the existential quantification of any decidable proposition on a sete AA is again decidable.
+The limited principle of omniscience (LPOLPO) states that the existential quantification of any decidable proposition on the natural numbers is again decidable.
 That is,

 or equivalently

-We can also state the principle set-theoretically, with explicit reference to the domain of quantification.
-Given a set AA, the limited principle of omniscience for AA (LPO ALPO_A) states that, given any function ff from AA to the boolean domain {0,1}\{0,1\}, either ff is the constant map to 00 or 11 belongs to the image of ff.
+We can also state the principle set-theoretically: the limited principle of omniscience (LPOLPO) states that, given any function ff from the natural numbers \mathbb{N} to the boolean domain {0,1}\{0,1\}, either ff is the constant map to 00 or 11 belongs to the image of ff.
 That is,

 or equivalently